 Convening Authority Action and Clemency

-A final difference between courts-martial and civilians is that any guilty verdicts and any sentence imposed, whether by the military judge, or the jury, is only a recommendation.
-The Convening Authority has the absolute discretion to approve or disapprove the findings and the sentence or to set aside (nullify) any portion thereof, and/or suspend or reduce any portion of the sentence.
+A final difference between courts-martial and civilians is that any guilty verdicts and any sentence imposed, whether by the military judge, or the jury, is not necessarily the final word.
+In many cases, the Convening Authority has discretion to approve or disapprove the findings and the sentence or to set aside (nullify) any portion thereof, and/or suspend or reduce some portion of the sentence.
 The Convening Authority must take action on the findings and sentence.
 The good news is that the Convening Authority cannot increase a sentence or convert a not guilty finding to guilty, but may only act in a way which benefits the accused.
 This power to set aside verdicts and mitigate sentences is called the power of clemency.
 This is a power much like the power of state governors to grant clemency or the President to grant a pardon.
 An accused who is convicted of a crime always has the right to submit matters in clemency to the Convening Authority to try to convince the Convening Authority to grant some relief from the verdict or sentence.
 These matters may include assertions of errors during the trial or may simply be pleas for leniency, or both.
 The submission of clemency matters is another phase of trial where an effective defense counsel can have a major impact on the final outcome.

 Once the Convening Authority has acted, in any case in which significant punishment (bad conduct discharge, dishonorable discharge, dismissal or one year or more in confinement) was adjudged and approved, the convicted servicemember has an automatic right to appeal to the service Court of Criminal Appeals.